FREQUENTLY ASKED QUESTIONS ABOUT INFLAMMATORY BOWEL DISEASE

 What is Inflammatory Bowel Disease

 Chronic vomiting results if the infiltration is in the stomach or higher areas of the small intestine.
 A watery diarrhea with weight loss results if the infiltration is in the lower small intestine.
 A mucous diarrhea with fresh blood (colitis) results if the infiltration occurs in the large intestine.
 Of course, the entire tract from top to bottom may be involved.
 Many people confuse Inflammatory Bowel Disease with “Irritable Bowel Syndrome,” a stress-related diarrhea problem.
-Treatment for “IBS” is aimed at diet and stress management; "IBS" is a completely different condition from “IBD."
+Treatment for “IBS” is aimed at diet and stress management; "IBS" is a completely different condition from “IBD" so if you are looking for IBS information, please follow the previous link.

 A little vomiting or diarrhea here and there seems to be pretty standard for pet dogs and cats.
 After all, cats groom themselves and get hairballs.
 Dogs eat all sorts of ridiculous things they aren’t supposed to.
 Still, many owners notice that their pets seem to have vomiting or diarrhea a bit more often than it seems they should.
 It might be subtle where one notices that one is cleaning up a hairball or vomit pile rather more frequently than with previous pets or it could be the realization that one has not seen the pet have a normal stool in weeks or months.
-Typically, the animal doesn’t seem obviously sick.
+Typically, the animal doesn’t seem obviously sick beyond its GI signs.
 Maybe there has been weight loss over time but nothing acute.
 There is simply a chronic problem with vomiting, diarrhea or both.
 Once it is clear that a smoldering problem is occurring, a medical work up is appropriate.
 Chronic GI disease has many causes so before the IBD conclusion is drawn, many conditions must be explored first.

 If vomiting occurs weekly or more, this is reason to see the vet for an evaluation.